Scientific Name

 The fleshy leaves and daisy-like flowers of Othonnas make them excellent in a desert or rock garden (where hardy) or indoors as houseplants or greenhouse specimens.

 Othonnas tend to be pretty hardy, but some of them, such as Othonna cacalioides, can be extremely difficult to cultivate if you do not give them the right conditions: space to develop a radicular system, better to keep them in flat pots.
 In summer, protect plants from direct sunlight.
-They like to be moist and fresh and have plenty of light in the growing season.
+They like to be moist, fresh, and have plenty of light in the growing season.
 Also, they don't like temperatures below 50°F (10°C).

 A typical succulent soil mix should be suitable for growing Othonnas, but additional drainage material would be recommended.